Hans Suess: Career

 The mineral suessite, a Fe, Ni-silicide in Enstatit-Chondrites, is named after him.

 Death

 On September 20, 1993, Suess died in a La Jolla retirement home.

 Name confusion

 Suess was frequently confused—by the US Postal Service among others—with a contemporary, the famed children's writer Dr. Seuss (Theodor Seuss Geisel), when both men resided in La Jolla, California.
-The two names have been posthumously linked as well: both men's personal papers are housed in the Geisel Library at the University of California, San Diego.
+The two names have been posthumously linked as well: both men's personal papers are housed in Geisel Library at the University of California, San Diego.